janus-rose/contact/README.md

 # Contact
-How to contact me securely using PGP and OTR
+How to contact me securely

 ### email